Ecwid/ecwid-api-docs/includes/_application_storage.md

 App public config is available to your app as soon as storefront starts to load.

 <aside class="note">
-Check out examples on how to save and get multiple fields in app public config: [https://developers.ecwid.com/api-documentation/public-application-config#examples](https://developers.ecwid.com/api-documentation/public-application-config#examples)
+Check out examples on how to save and get multiple fields in app public config: <a href="https://developers.ecwid.com/api-documentation/public-application-config#examples">https://developers.ecwid.com/api-documentation/public-application-config#examples</a>
 </aside>

 ### Access single or multiple values